-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2016.
-Include early decision, early action, and students who began studies during summer in this cohort.
-Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.
+C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020.

+- Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 1674 C1 Total first-time, first-year (freshman) women who applied 2267 C1 Total first-time, first-year (freshman) men who were admitted 1646 C1 Total first-time, first-year (freshman) women who were admitted 2220 C1 Total full-time, first-time, first-year (freshman) men who enrolled 704 C1 Total part-time, first-time, first-year (freshman) men who enrolled 12 C1 Total full-time, first-time, first-year (freshman) women who enrolled 874 C1 Total part-time, first-time, first-year (freshman) women who enrolled 15
+Total first-time, first-year (freshman) men who applied 2239 Total first-time, first-year (freshman) women who applied 3427 Total first-time, first-year (freshman) men who were admitted 1452 Total first-time, first-year (freshman) women who were admitted 2151

+Total full-time, first-time, first-year (freshman) men who enrolled 499 Total part-time, first-time, first-year (freshman) men who enrolled 16

+Total full-time, first-time, first-year (freshman) women who enrolled 564 Total part-time, first-time, first-year (freshman) women who enrolled 5

-C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+C2 Freshman wait-listed students

+Students who met admission requirements but whose final admission was contingent on space availability

+Yes No Do you have a policy of placing students on a waiting list? Х

+If yes, please answer the questions below for Fall 2020 admissions:

+WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: Number accepting a place on the waiting list: Number of wait-listed students admitted:

+Is your waiting list ranked?

-Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2016 admissions: C2 Number of qualified applicants offered a place on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted Yes No C2 Is your waiting list ranked?
-C2 If yes, do you release that information to students?
-C2 Do you release that information to school counselors?
+ls your waiting list ranked?
+Yes If yes, do you release that information to students?
+Do you release that information to school counselors?

-Admission Requirements
+C3-C5: Admission Requirements